-Anxiety, stress or tension are normal features of everyday living in greater or lesser degrees.
+Anxiety, stress, or tension are normal features of everyday living to greater or lesser degrees.
 It may also be true to say nothing is achieved without it.
 Indeed a life without challenges could be rather dull.

 The Stress Factor